Guides

 A mattress may mention organic cotton, certified foam, low emissions, waterproofing, and flame-barrier details all in one listing.
 Those claims do not mean the same thing.

-Clean Mom Finds should break the label stack into reviewable parts: core material, cover textile, waterproof layer, emissions testing, and exact product variant.
+Clean Mom Finds should break the label stack into reviewable parts: core material, cover textile, waterproof layer, emissions testing, and exact product version.

 What parents should compare before price